dvho/WeatherWas-web-app/README.md

 # Weather Was
-Note: The weather API used in the project is still in beta and the data coming back has inaccuracies.
-Once the API data is accurate I will build out the styling and front-end formatting.
+Note: _The weather API used in this project is still in beta and the data coming back may have inaccuracies._
-On all weather apps you can see what the weather is and what it's expected to be, but you can never see what it was. _Weather Was_  is a weather app made for terrestrial humans.
-Because over 99.999999% of human beings live on the ground, we're more concerned with the condition of the ground.
-The condition of the ground is naturally deduced from knowing what the _Weather Was_, hence the purpose and name of this app.
+In an everyday weather app you'll see what the weather is and what it is forecast to be, but it will never tell you what the _Weather Was._ This app, _Weather Was_, is a weather app made for people who live on the ground, not in the sky.
+Such people are more concerned with the condition of the ground much more than the condition of the sky.
+The condition of the ground is naturally deduced from knowing what the _Weather Was._

 _________________________